whily/yalo/README.md

 Assuming the VM name is `yalo`, go to the root directory of the source code, where script `run-virtualbox` is located.
 Run the script to start the emulator with debug window.

+## Software version

+So far, the development is done on OS X Yosemite.
+For above-mentioned software, the corresponding version is listed below:

+* SBCL: 1.2.12
+* Emacs: 24.5.1
+* SLIME: 2015-08-24
+* Bochs: 2.6.8
+* QEMU: 2.4.0
+* VirtualBox: 5.0.4